yo-ch/Inazuma/README.md

 ## Utility

 ```
-~airing [option]
+~airing [function]
-    Displays countdowns until the next episode for each anime in your airing list.
+    Displays the time until the next episode airs for each anime in your airing list.

-    Options:
+    Functions:
-        a <anilist urls> : Adds the given anime to your airing list.
+        add <url[,...]>         : Adds the given anime to your airing list.
-        r <name in list> : Removes the anime from your airing list.
+        remove <name in list>   : Removes the anime from your airing list.
-        c                : Clears your airing list.
+        clear                   : Clears your airing list.
+        sync <anilist username> : Sync your Anilist anime list with your airing list.

+    URLs should link to an anime page on Anilist.

 ~anilist | ~ani <anime name>
     Displays an anime's data, pulled from Anilist.